MarcGameroff/MarcGameroff.github.io/_posts/2016-07-09-Aha!-Moments.md

 ![](/images/ind_42nd_in_data.png){: .center-image }
 ![](/images/times_sq_in_data.png){: .center-image }

-Learn everything you can from your data, starting with the very simple lesson that its ambiguities might not be due to erroneous or inss]ufficient documentation as much as a reflection of real-world ambiguity.
+Learn everything you can from your data, starting with the very simple lesson that its ambiguities might not be due to erroneous or insufficient documentation as much as a reflection of real-world ambiguity.
 I have no confidence that there isn't another "42nd St." station in my future that won't match up with someone else's, and the price for error will somehow involve that SWAT team again.

 The fireworks were dazzling, BTW.
 Spontaneous combustion of the best kind.